ranjitsinhb/txlabs-calculator/README.md

-# txlabs-calculator
+# Calculator Package

-This is testing calcultor.
+# This is calculator package for addition and substraction.